egreen64/teleport-challenge/rfd/XXX-job-worker-service.md

 1. Initialize total log file bytes read to zero
 1. In a polling loop perform the following:
     1. Open job log file
-    1. Seek to the file location of total log bytes re ad
+    1. Seek to the file location of total log bytes read
     1. Read the job log file, one line at a time and write each record to the user's supplied go channel until EOF
     1. Close log file
     1. Update the total log file bytes read from the file.